mithraiclabs/program_associated_account_poc/README.md

 To run `cargo test-bpf --manifest-path programs/program_associated_account_poc/Cargo.toml`

 ### What was expected
-Hoping the program could create an associated token account for an account that it does not own.
+The program creates an associated token account for an account that it does not own.

 ### What actually happened
 The program fails with error `Error processing Instruction 0: instruction modified data of an account it does not own`